sophiedeko/sophiedeko.github.io/_posts/2021-11-29-christmas-oranges.md

 First, I used a tool  called a zester.
 A zester is a tool that allows you to make different shapes on your orange.
 Basically, you use the little notch to carve your shape into the orange.
-It then makes it easier to put the cloves in. you don't really need it, it only makes it easier to put the cloves in, as I said earlier.
+It then makes it easier to put the cloves in.
+You don't really need it, it only makes it easier to put the cloves in, as I said earlier.
 ![Zester](/assets/IMG_7782.JPG)
 ![orangez](/assets/IMG_7781.JPG)